-Hovermap is an award-winning 3D lidar mapping and autonomy payload for industrial drones.
+Hovermap is an award-winning 3D lidar mapping and autonomy payload for industrial drones developed by our group.
 It provides SLAM-based LiDAR mapping, omni-directional collision avoidance, GPS-denied flight and advanced autonomy functions.

 The payload is a self-contained unit which can be mounted to suitable drones to provide advanced capabilities.
 As the LiDAR rotates it produces a full spherical field of view around the drone for mapping and collision avoidance.
 This makes it possible to map above, below and all around simultaneously so Hovermap is suitable for mapping indoors, underground and underneath overhanging structures such as bridges.